RILYBOT 4: How Does It Work?

 Software Dataflow Model (GO Mode)

-In this diagram, the top portion (showing the multi-input adapters and software) is left out because it is the same as above.
+In this diagram, the first stages of bumper input are left out because they are the same as above.

 Using Linear Regression

 Linear Regression is not used in the current implementation.
 An approximation using one-dimensional averaging is used instead.
-For a description of linear regression as it applies to the RILYBOT 4 project, click here.
+See this description of linear regression as it applies to the RILYBOT 4 project.

 Controlling the Motor Speeds

-See this page for a description of the technique used to control the motors.
+See the Floyd-Steinberg motor control page for a description of the technique used to control the motors.